Do-It-Yourself: Outboard Motor Care

 - Periodically check the fuel line for cracks and worn spots.

 - Make sure the fuel primer bulb is not cracked and is pliable.

 - Make sure the fuel-line fittings seat properly and don’t leak.

 - Check the clamps on the fuel line for rust or corrosion.

 - Check the fuel tank(s) for damage and corrosion.

-- Check the tank vent to make sure it aspirates (vents) properly.
+- Check the tank vent to make sure it is free of obstructions.

 - Check regularly for water in the fuel (especially important with fuels containing ethanol alcohol).
 If the engine has a clear fuel strainer, check if any water has collected there.
 It will be a relatively clear layer at the bottom of the strainer.

 - Lubricate the engine tilt and steering grease points every 100 hours or annually (whichever is less).